Aeastr/Portal/README.md

   Fine-tune transitions with `PortalTransitionConfig` for control over timing, easing, and corner styling.

 - **Modern SwiftUI Support**
-  Optimized for iOS 17+ with backward compatibility for iOS 15 and 16.
+  Built for iOS 17+ with the latest SwiftUI APIs and animation completion criteria

 ---